gogovan/flutter-label-printer/README.md

 final map = <String, String>{'name': 'John Doe', 'age': '23'};
 final printer = TemplatePrinter(printer, template, replaceStrings: map);
 ```
 To indicate replaceable strings in the template, wrap the key with double curly braces. e.g. The `{{name}}` in any strings in the template will be replaced by the value mapped to the key `name` in `replaceStrings`, i.e. `John Doe` in the above case.
+Keys are case-sensitive.

 String replacement is supported on all fields that takes a String:
 - Text string